 - Names of functions and their parameters must not begin with capital letters.
-(The reason will be explained later.) - Haskell's notation for functions differs from that of most other programming languages. f x means "function f applied to argument x" (in the same way that "sin x" means the sine function applied to x in conventional mathematical notation).
-In a language such as C++ or Python this would be written f(x).

-• Parentheses can however be placed around any Haskell expression or any of its constituent sub-expressions; thus we could write f(x) but it would mean the same thing as f x or (f) x or (f x) or (((f))(x)).
+(The reason will be explained later.) - Haskell's notation for functions differs from that of most other programming languages. f x means "function f applied to argument f argument f (in the same way that "sin f means the sine function applied to f in conventional mathematical notation).
+In a language such as f or Python this would be written f (f). - Parentheses can however be placed around any Haskell expression or any of its constituent sub-expressions; thus we could write f(x) but it would mean the same thing as f x or (f) x or (f x) or (((f))(x)).